Re-Shervia/.github/profile/README.md

 ## Hi there 👋
 We're 'Re-Shervia'.
-A software development team that designs software to emulate *anime games*.
+A software development team that designs software and server emulator for *anime games*.

 ## Projects
 - [Re-Impact : The anime game impact | server emulator] - Coming Soon